 • 860-834-2368

-• 515 Centerpoint Drive, Middletown, Connecticut 06457
+• 515 Centerpoint Drive, Suite 106, Middletown, CT 06457

 Autism can be a complex and often confusing condition, and it’s not uncommon for parents and caregivers to have many questions about it.
 The sheer amount of information available on the topic can be overwhelming, and it can be challenging to know where to turn for answers.
 To help alleviate some of this confusion, we have compiled a list of frequently asked questions (FAQs) about Autism.